aditikashi23/recipes-analysis/README.md

 Feature Importance Analysis:
 Random forests naturally rank the importance of features.
 This helped assess whether the engineered features, like the interaction term (n_steps * n_ingredients), were meaningful contributors to the model's predictions.
 This insight was useful for both the random forest model and to inform future iterations of feature selection for the linear regression model.

-Robustness to Outliers:
-Random forests are less sensitive to outliers compared to linear regression.
-This made it a good candidate for exploring whether the outliers in minutes (e.g., recipes with extremely long cooking times) were disproportionately affecting model performance.

 **GridSearchCV**

 For the final model, GridSearchCV systematically explored combinations of hyperparameters that are crucial for tuning the Random Forest Regressor.